Atul Mantri

 Mentors and Advisors

 I am grateful for the guidance and mentorship I've received from exceptional mentors and advisors throughout my academic journey.
 During my PhD, I was advised by Professor Joseph Fitzsimons at the Singapore University of Technology and Design.
 In my postdoctoral years, I had the privilege of working with Professor Elham Kashefi at the University of Edinburgh, and under the mentorship of Professor Yi-Kai Liu, Professor Andrew Childs, and Professor Gorjan Alagic at QuICS, University of Maryland.
-Their expertise and support have profoundly influenced my research in quantum computation and cryptography.
+Their expertise and support have influenced my research in quantum computation and cryptography.